Santa Maria Church (Ilocos Sur): Miraculous image of Our Lady of the Assumption

 The statue of Apo Baket is made of wood in ornate sculptural style with ivory face and hands.
 It is 112 cm tall.
 Her hands are extended wide, and her head is looking upward portraying her assumption into heaven.
 Her blue cape is decorated with silver floral designs and her white dress is embroidered with gold thread motif.
 She stands on a pedestal of cloud surrounded by angels’ heads.
-This image with her bejeweled dress was kept in an elaborate carved wooden chest believed to have used for cargo in galleon ship.
+This image, along with her bejeweled dress, was kept in an elaborate carved wooden chest believed to have been used for cargo in galleon ship.
 Her feast day is August 15.